CloudIOInc/statex/website/docs/api-reference/core/atom.md

 - [useStateXValueSetter()](useStateXValueSetter): use this hook when you intend on only writing to the atom.
 - [useRemoveStateX()](useRemoveStateX): use this hook to remove an atom from the global state.

-For rare cases where you need to read an atom value without subscribing to the component, see [useStateXValueGetter()](useStateXValueGetter).
+For rare cases where you need to read an atom value without subscribing to the component, see [useStateXGetter()](useStateXGetter).

 ### Example